-The Quality of Life Clinical Trial: Its Goal
+The Quality of Life Clinical Trial: The Big Picture Goal

 The clinical trial will provide deep insights into how social support, Patient Reported Outcome (PRO) symptom data collection and other factors can impact patient outcomes.

 The study piggybacks on mounting research evidence (including prior research at Memorial Sloan Kettering) which indicates that patients' quality of life may improve (by up to 36%) when patients share their moods (and get social support from family, friends and fellow patients) and, most important, share their symptom data with care teams.

 Approximately 2000 participants ( survivors and patients) will be recruited to participate in the study.
 Participants will use the CancerLife App for social sharing purposes and to collect PRO symptom data.
-Participants will take a series Quality of Life surveys, which wlll be tracked and monitored over a five-month period.
+Participants will take a series Quality of Life surveys, which will be tracked and monitored over a five-month period.

 CancerLife's Commitment to the World

 CancerLife is deeply committed to helping patients, survivors and caregivers—around the world experience a better quality of life.
-With that said, CancerLife's goal is committed to becoming the world's first cancer care complimentary digital therapeutic.
+With that said, CancerLife's goal is to become the world's first cancer care complementary digital therapeutic.

 Recruitment Partners: Want to Join the Quality of Life Crusade?